arduino/Arduino/.github/PULL_REQUEST_TEMPLATE.md

 Describe the scope of the change.

-Limit the number of modified lines of code and avoid unecessary modified lines (`tab` replaced by `space`).
+Limit the number of modified lines of code and avoid unecessary modified lines (like `tab` replaced by `space`).

 ### Known limitations